 Asbestos trust funds were intended to provide compensation for those affected by mesothelioma and other asbestos-related diseases.
 Victims or immediate family members may be eligible to receive compensation from the manufacturers of dangerous asbestos products.

-The time victims and their families have to file a claim is limited by a statute of limitations.
-This time period varies from state to state and across jurisdictions.
+This legal deadline varies from state to state and across jurisdictions.
 In order for someone to be deemed eligible to receive compensation, they must be within their state’s statute of limitations.

 Am I Eligible for Asbestos Trust Fund Compensation?